What is an apprenticeship?

 Why should my son or daughter choose to do one?

-Apprentices can ‘get in and go far’ at some of Britain’s biggest and brightest companies, gaining the skills and knowledge they need to succeed – in some cases up to degree level – while working and earning.
-Apprenticeships are available in 170 industries, with Higher Apprenticeships available in 40 different subjects (and counting!).
+Apprentices can ‘get in and go far’ at some of Britain’s biggest and brightest companies - gaining the skills and knowledge they need to succeed, in some cases up to degree level, whilst working and earning.
+Apprenticeships are available in 1500 job roles over 170 industries.

 The benefits of an apprenticeship